zwding7-cell/assignment-1/README.md

   Why: Open3D is a native extension; ABI mismatches can segfault.
 Subprocess isolation turns crashes into readable failures.
 Step 9: ROS toolchain checks
   Why: The course requires ROS tooling.
 This check passes if ROS 2 OR ROS 1 is available (either one is acceptable).
+  Action: building ROS 2 workspace package `env_check_pkg` (this may take 1-3 minutes on first run)...
+  Action: running ROS 2 talker/listener for a few seconds to verify messages flow...
 Step 10: Basic CLI availability
   Why: We confirm core commands exist on PATH so students can run the same commands as in the labs.